 It is also possible to write a formula in Emacs Lisp; this can be useful for string manipulation and control structures, if the Calc's functionality is not enough.
 If a formula starts with a single quote followed by an opening parenthesis, then it is evaluated as a lisp form.
 The evaluation should return either a string or a number.
 Just as with 'calc' formulas, you can specify modes and a printf format after a semicolon.
-A reference will be replaced with a string (in double quotes) containing the field.
-If you provide the 'N' mode switch, all referenced elements will be numbers.
+With Emacs Lisp forms, you need to be concious about the way field references are interpolated into the form.
+By default, a reference will be interpolated as a Lisp string (in double quotes) containing the field.
+If you provide the 'N' mode switch, all referenced elements will be numbers (non-number fields will be zero) and interpolated as Lisp numbers, without quotes.
+If you provide the 'L' flag, all fields will be interpolated literally, without quotes.
+I.e., if you want a reference to be interpreted as a string by the Lisp form, enclode the reference operator itself in double quotes, like "\$3".
 Ranges are inserted as space-separated fields, so you can embed them in list or vector syntax.
 A few examples, note how the 'N' mode is used when we do computations in lisp.